Wainuiomata Tunnels & Shafts

 Waterwork Tunnels

 Due to the topography of Wainuiomata coupled with being tasked as a source for the Wellington region’s water, the suburb has numerous tunnels.
 Some are hidden, while others are out in the open or signposted.
-Below is a non-exhaustive list of tunnels that you can visit today.
+Below is a non-exhaustive list of tunnels that you can visit today or have since been buried.
 The list is sorted in alphabetical order.

 Black Creek / Dicks Tunnel